Roosevelt Boulevard Subway: Proposed construction

 When studied in detail in 2003, a number of alignments and construction options were considered.
 These included running within the median of a highway that would replace the Boulevard, an alternate route that would follow and replace the current SEPTA Regional Rail Fox Chase Line, and an at grade route that would function similarly to the city's subway–surface trolley lines.

-In the 2003 study's preferred alignment, the Roosevelt Boulevard Subway would split east from the Broad Street Line underground at Erie station, using an already extant flying junction with the express tracks.
+In the 2003 study's preferred alignment, the Roosevelt Boulevard Subway would split east from the B underground at Erie station, using an already extant flying junction with the express tracks.
 It would then tunnel to Roosevelt Boulevard and be constructed cut and cover until Blue Grass Road near the northern edge of Philadelphia.
 The line would then run aboveground and an elevated structure would extend nearly to the county line.
-Additionally, a cut and cover extension of the Market–Frankford Line would be constructed under Bustleton Avenue, north from Frankford Transportation Center, to interchange with the Roosevelt Boulevard Subway.
+Additionally, a cut and cover extension of the L would be constructed under Bustleton Avenue, north from Frankford Transit Center, to interchange with the Roosevelt Boulevard Subway.